damiano-massarelli/Tacata/README.md

 # Brief Tutorial

 To create a new lab, a file named `lab.confu` is required.
-This files contains the Netkit net configuration as well as additional information used by Tacata.
+This file contains the Netkit net configuration as well as additional information used by Tacata.

-Run `python tacata.py` in the folder containing the `lab.confu` to create the lab.
+Run `python tacata.py` in the folder containing the `lab.confu` file to create the lab.

 # Examples